Do’s and Don’ts for Interviewing Job Candidates [Infographic]

 15 Sample Interview Questions

 The questions you ask candidates should encompass behavior, past experiences, knowledge, skills, and general competencies.
-You want the questions you ask to be tailored to the position you’re hiring for.
+Tailor the questions to the specific position.
 Here are 15 sample questions to get you started:

-How would a past boss describe your best and worst qualities?
+- How would a former boss describe your best and worst qualities?